icure/medtech-docs/sdks/intro.md

 iCure Medtech can be used in the browser or with Node.

-Experimental versions of the SDKs are available for React Native, Flutter and native Android/iOS development and can be requested by contacting us.
+Experimental versions of the SDKs are available for React Native, Flutter and native Android/iOS development.
+You can request access to them by contacting us.

 ## Starting to use iCure